herkkules/herkkules/README.md

 > Business evolution periodically exposes a **Leadership Gap**, requiring empathy and sustainable routines.
 I design and implement **Workflows** that enable your organisation to meet future **Growth** with agility and resilience, ensuring both immediate and continued success.

-> Translating strategy into routines:  I work closely with teams and stakeholders to distil overarching goals into concrete, actionable plans, driving progress without compromising quality or vision.
+> Translating strategy into routines requires working together with teams to establish collective goals and a shared mental model among development teams and stakeholders to distil overarching goals into concrete, actionable plans, driving progress without compromising quality or vision.

 ---